cmu-phil/causal-cmd-python-wrapper/README.md

 # causal-cmd-python-wrapper

-This repository shows how to build command line calls to causal-command (that is, to run Tetrad algorithms at the command line) and use os.sys() calls in Python to run the commands, obtain the causal-command output files, an then load these outputs into causal-learn Python general graph objects using the txt2generalgraph command in causal-learn.
+This repository shows how to build command line calls to causal-command (that is, to run Tetrad algorithms at the command line) and use os.sys() calls in Python to run the commands, obtain the causal-command output files, and then load these outputs into causal-learn Python general graph objects using the txt2generalgraph command in causal-learn.

 To run this, you will need to do the following: